-We are able to demonstrate conclusively that those who do believe in pre-collapse seismic signs of explosives are in error.
+We are able to demonstrate conclusively that those who believe in pre-collapse seismic signs of explosives are in error.
 Dr. Griffin cites Christopher Bollyn, along with a whitepaper in the Journal of 9/11 Studies produced by Gordon Ross and Craig Furlong.
 The website by Bollyn [120] contains no numerical data and cannot be evaluated for accuracy.
-The paper by Ross and Furlong [121], on the other hand, is provably false.
+The paper by Ross and Furlong [121], on the other hand, can be explained as a timing error in the 9/11 Commission, and does not provide any seismic evidence of explosives, as the author explains below.

-To begin, Dr. Griffin errs about the conclusions of the paper - Ross and Furlong claim that there were seismic spikes before the aircraft impacts, not before the collapses:
+To begin, Dr. Griffin errs about the conclusions of the paper - Ross and Furlong initially suggested that there were seismic spikes before the aircraft impacts, not before the collapses: